iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   `width` and `height` props may be calculated dynamically using [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) API.

-### Deprecated ui-core Components in Favor of iTwinUI-react Components
+### Deprecated Components in Favor of iTwinUI-react Components

-Several UI components in the @bentley/ui-core package have been deprecated.
+Several UI components in the @bentley/ui-core and @bentley/ui-components packages have been deprecated.
 Developers should use equivalent components in @itwin/itwinui-react instead.

 | Deprecated in @bentley/ui-core | Use from @itwin/itwinui-react instead          |